 Postdocs and students currently enrolled in university are also eligible to apply.

-4. How do young researchers apply for our Lab?
+4. How do early-career researchers apply for our Lab?

-All applications are submitted centrally via the online application form: falling-walls.com/lab/apply.
+All applications are submitted centrally via our online application form: falling-walls.com/lab/apply.

-The online application form asks for the following data: Contact details, academic career, publications, awards/scholarships and language skills.
-Additionally applicants have to write a statement of motivation and a short abstract of their research work.
-Last of all, applicants have to submit a CV.
+The online application form asks for the following data: contact details, academic career, publications, awards/scholarships, and language skills.
+Additionally, applicants have to write a statement of motivation and a short abstract of their research work.
+Applicants must also submit a CV.

 The Falling Walls Lab Team will update you weekly on the number of applications you have received for your Lab.

-After your deadline has passed you will receive a final list of all your applications to select the participants for your Lab according to predetermined criteria (for information on the criteria please contact us at email@example.com)
+After your deadline passes, you will receive a final list of all your applications to select the participants for your Lab according to predetermined criteria (for more information, please contact us via firstname.lastname@example.org).

 5. What does a day at the Lab look like?

-After the last session, the jury evaluates the presentations and announces the winners.
-The day will be concluded with a reception and the opportunity for further discussion and networking.
+After the last session, the jury evaluates the presentations and announces the winner.
+The Lab concludes with a reception and the opportunity for further discussion and networking.

 We recommend your Lab to be held in English.
-This will make it easier for the winner to present his or her work at the Falling Walls Lab Finale in Berlin, where the conference language will also be English.
-You may however allow participants to present in the local language of your region as well.
+This will make it easier for the winner to present his/her work at the Falling Walls Lab Finale in Berlin, where the conference language will also be English.
+You may, however, allow participants to present in the local language of your region as well.

 7. Why do some researchers hesitate to apply for the Lab?